-3. Waits for GIMBAL_MANAGER_STATUS from its gimbal manager.
+4. Waits for STORM32_GIMBAL_MANAGER_STATUS from its gimbal manager.
 Determines component ID of gimbal manager.

 1. Waits for gimbal HEARTBEAT.
-Determines component ID of gimbal, and sets gimbal_device_id to it.
+Determines component ID of gimbal, and sets gimbal_id to it.

-2. Waits for GIMBAL_DEVICE_ATTITUDE_STATUS from its gimbal device.
+2. Waits for STORM32_GIMBAL_DEVICE_STATUS from its gimbal device.
 Determines gimbal device flags if wanted.

 1. Waits for gimbal HEARTBEAT.
 Determines component ID of gimbal.

-2. Waits for GIMBAL_MANAGER_STATUS from the associated gimbal manager.
+2. Waits for STORM32_GIMBAL_MANAGER_STATUS from the associated gimbal manager.
 Determines component ID of gimbal manager.
-Ignores GIMBAL_DEVICE_ATTITUDE_STATUS messages up to this point.
+Ignores STORM32_GIMBAL_DEVICE_STATUS messages up to this point.

-3. Requests GIMBAL_DEVICE_INFORMATION (if not already received) and GIMBAL_MANAGER_INFORMATION and waits for responses.
+3. Requests GIMBAL_DEVICE_INFORMATION (if not already received) and STORM32_GIMBAL_MANAGER_INFORMATION and waits for responses.

 4. Ready to go.

 A not so trivial aspect of controlling a gimbal is related to its attitude.
-This topic is actually unrelated to protocol v2, but is a fundamental point true for any gimbal and had been around since ever – it is just that it may not have been so apparent so far and hence may not have become so much attention.
+This topic is actually unrelated to any protocol, but is a fundamental point true for any gimbal, and it had been around since ever – it however may not have been so apparent so far and hence may not have become much attention.

 Attitude can be represented in many ways, and probably the best known in the drone area are (aeronautic) Euler angles, DCM, and quaternion, and I assume that the respective advantages and disadvantages are also known to the reader.
-A strong feature of the new protocol v2 is that it consistently uses quaternions for the communication with the gimbal device, i.e., in the GIMBAL_DEVICE_XXX messages.
+A strong feature of the new protocol is that it consistently uses quaternions for the communication with the gimbal device, i.e., in the STORM32_GIMBAL_DEVICE_XXX messages.
 However, in many cases one nevertheless wants to, or maybe even has to, convert to and from Euler angles.
-And this poses some issue since the aeronautic Euler angles, which are generally used in that area, do note bode well with gimbals.
+And this poses some issue since the aeronautic Euler angles, which are generally used for drones, do note bode well with gimbals.